 - Washing machine

-Open-plan kitchen diners are fantastically kitted out with Smeg appliances including a blue retro fridge, double oven and dishwasher.
-And you'll find everything you need to to cook: Hell’s Kitchen knives, a wide range of utensils and lovely ceramics.
-There's a table for 4, plus outdoor furniture for sunny days (and heaters to warm you up on colder ones).
+Open-plan kitchen diners are fantastically kitted out with Smeg appliances including a blue retro fridge (Eco-Cottages), double oven and dishwasher.
+And you'll find everything you need to to cook: Sebatier knives, a wide range of utensils and lovely ceramics.
+There's a table for 4, plus outdoor furniture for sunny days.

-A welcome tray of tea, coffee, sugar, milk and shortbread awaits, as do essentials like bin bags and washing-up liquid.
+A welcome tray of tea, coffee, sugar, milk and shortbread awaits.
 There are supermarkets within a short drive (Sainsbury's, Asda and Tesco can deliver, too), and a minimart opposite the beach sells a wide range of groceries and has a cash point.

 If you want a complete break, you can order fantastic frozen meals from local company Angels in the Kitchen in advance, and they'll be waiting in your freezer: lamb tagine, steak and ale pie, amaretto and apricot crumble, that sort of thing.
 A local Thai restaurant can deliver fresh meals.

-Within walking distance are Mawgam Porth's cafes, and the adult-only Scarlet hotel, whose restaurant is headed up by Michelin award-winning chef Ben Tunnicliffe.
-Jamie Oliver's Fifteen is a 10-minute taxi ride in Watergate Bay, and the foodie mecca of Padstow is just 14km away.
+Within walking distance are Mawgam Porth's cafes, and the adult-only Scarlet hotel, whose restaurant is headed up by Michelin award-winning chef Ben Tunnicliffe, and the foodie mecca of Padstow is just 14km away.

 - Full kitchen